dahvreinhart/music-jam-app/README.md

 - A friends list so users could add each other if they enjoted jamming together
 - 100% unit and e2e test coverage
 - Front end date validation when creating a jam
-- Better global error handling with mroe graceful error messages displayed to the user
+- Better global error handling with more graceful error messages displayed to the user
 - Some intelligence around automatically starting and ending jams based on the initially chosen times
 - Pagination for jam and user lists
 - Collection of emails on signup and the integration of a mailing system to notify users when various actions are taken concerning a jam